ameraj04/IDS2024F/quiz/Quiz 5/README.md

 Bayesian Inference.
 Frequentist Inference.
 Bayesian Inference.
 Prior knowledge has a fundamental rolein inference along with Data so existence of God involves having prior knowledge taught by elders, Holy books, history, etc.
-Yes, Bayesian Inference a subset of the Frequentist Inference methods. ...
+No, Bayesian Inference is not a subset of Frequentist Inference methods.
+They are fundamentally different approaches to probability and statistical inference, based on contrasting philosophical frameworks.
+Frequentist Inference: Treats probability as the long-run frequency of events.
+Whereas, Bayesian treats probability as a degree of belief or certainty about an event or hypothesis, incorporating both prior knowledge and observed data.
 Bayesian Inference.
 Answer
 It appeared in 1975.